- find and display reference manual pages

 Section 9S describes the data structures used by drivers to share information between the driver and the kernel.

 Before searching for a given name, man constructs a list of candidate directories and sections. man searches for name in the directories specified by the MANPATH environment variable.
-If this variable is not set, /usr/share/man is searched by default.

 Within the manual page directories, man confines its search to the sections specified in the following order: